-When developing your investing strategy, you may find yourself seeking some help.
+When developing your investment strategy, you may find yourself in need of some help.
 Yet between financial planners, financial advisors and a money manager, it can be tough to pick the right resource for you.
 Each specialization varies ever so slightly, but tapping the right expert could make a big difference to your bottom line.
 It’s important to understand what a money manager is, how this expert differs from other financial professionals and how to determine whether you need one.
+If you’re looking for someone to create a full financial plan and help you determine the right investments, a financial advisor might be a better fit.

 What Is a Money Manager?

 Also known as portfolio managers or investment managers, money managers are people or organizations that provide personalized advice and handle portfolios.
 In addition to buying and selling securities to help a client reach his or her financial goals, the professional may settle transactions, measure performance and report to regulators on a client’s behalf.
 Speaking of clients, money managers can manage portfolios for organizations as well as individuals.

 Unlike investment brokers, money managers earn a fee rather than commissions on transactions.
 In most cases, clients pay their manager a percentage of their managed assets.
 As such, both the money manager and the client want the portfolio to flourish.
 In some cases, the money manager also has a fiduciary duty to act in their client’s best interest.
 The money manager typically charges a management fee that ranges from 0.5% to 2% or more per year depending on the amount of managed assets.